Health Care in Canada

 Being a breast cancer survivor and knowing how quickly I received treatment following my diagnosis, I was looking for information on this site that would give me an idea of how this is handled in Canada.
 With cancer, you don't mess around.
 I'm gathering that cancer is not considered an emergency in Canada and, therefore, you could wait months (while it spreads) before receiving the treatment you need ASAP.
 Is this really the case?

 As you might assume, I immediately emailed this person and clarified that this is NOT the case!
 Cancer is treated promptly and professionally in Canada, completely in accordance with its seriousness.

-In January 2018 I had the privilege of several indepth conversations on the subject of the Canadian health care system with a Canadian physician who is also a senior provincial medical association leader and policy advisor to the Canadian federal government.
+In 2018 I had the privilege of several indepth conversations on the subject of the Canadian health care system with a Canadian physician who is also a senior provincial medical association leader and policy advisor to the Canadian federal government.
 The information presented in this document has been reviewed and edited with care and is in alignment with what was shared with me.

 Please share your thoughts and experiences with the U.S. and Canadian health care system to help improve this resource.